 Finally we head back to UB.
 It feels weird getting back to normalcy.
 We’ve just been gone a short time and I feel like I have plains and sky and horses burned into my brain.
 I can’t imagine how 15 days would have felt.

 It’s weird but Mongolia kind of grows on you.
 Just being out there and staying in the gers, watching the horses, sheep and cows as we drove on dirt roads.
 That’s one part of the trip that’s hard to put on a list.
 It’s not a sight but it is a sight, it’s just everywhere around you.
-It’s the hours in between the sights.
+It’s the hours in between the sights staring out the window at the sky and the plains.

 It’s also one aspect that’s best experienced with a good group.
 We had a really nice time with the crew we ended up with and we just got lucky.
 It’s a lot better to square away your group ahead of time, hopefully with good people you get along with.